karabunar/emotion/README.md

 3. Emotion analysis: Utilize the system's analysis and visualization tools to gain insights into passenger emotions, enabling improvements in passenger experience and satisfaction.

-## License

-The

- Passenger Emotion Recognition System for Autonomous Public Transport project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code for personal or commercial purposes.
-However, please include appropriate attribution and a link back to this repository.